 4. Kerinci Seblat National Park

-This is a very large and picturesque national park that spans four provinces in Sumatra.
-It also includes Mount Kerinci, the second highest volcano peak in Indonesia.
-Wildlife thrives in Kerinci Seblat National Park due to the unspoiled nature, making it a home to a wide range of peculiar species not seen anywhere else in the world.
-The park is also called home by more than 4,000 plant species, including the world’s tallest flower, Titan arum, and also the largest flower, Rafflesia Arnoldi.
-The area is also the natural habitat of protected wild species of rhinoceroses, tigers and birds.
+Other than spanning across four provinces of Sumatra, the Kerinci Seblat National Park is also a home to Indonesia’s second highest volcanic peak – Mount Kerinci.
+Wildlife thrives in this park due to the unspoiled nature, making it a home to a wide range of peculiar species not seen anywhere else in the world.
+The park is also called home by more than 4,000 plant species including the world’s tallest flower – Titan arum, the largest flower – Rafflesia Arnoldi, along with other species such as tigers, rhinos, and birds.
 This is a fascinating place to visit when you are in Indonesia, so make sure that you do not miss it.

 Entry Fee: INR 731